openshift/machine-api-operator/README.md

      machine.openshift.io/cluster-api-machineset: cluster-worker-us-east-1a
      ```

-  1. Define a `MachineHealthCheck` manifest that will be watching all machines
+  1. Define a `MachineHealthCheck` manifest with a list of node unhealthy conditions
-     of the machinset based on its match labels:
+     that will be watching all machines of the machinset based on its match labels:
      ```yaml
      apiVersion: healthchecking.openshift.io/v1alpha1
      kind: MachineHealthCheck